zh1huang/tp/docs/DeveloperGuide.md

     * Supports ReportCommand & Handles generation of sales report
         * When program invokes `ReportCommand#execute`, a `SalesReport` object is created & `SalesReport#generateSoldItemStats()`
-          or `SalesReport#generateSoldItemDetails()` will be called to get the filterd solditems list for processing into strings before returning the String for printing.
+          or `SalesReport#generateSoldItemDetails()` will be called to get the filtered SoldItem list for processing into strings before returning the String for printing.

 3. [SalesMarkUp.java](https://github.com/AY2122S1-CS2113T-F11-4/tp/blob/master/src/main/java/seedu/duke/sales/SalesMarkUpele.java)